microsoft/traceability/README.md

-# Project
+# Project Traceability Toolkit

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.
+This repo hosts a tooklit that is informed by a thesis of ecosystem adoption hurdles.
+In the best case, it helps with Traceability ecosystem adoption.

+It will consist of a number of individual projects that can be considered helper building blocks.
+Examples helper tools envisioned:
+- virtual HBOM creator
+- proprietary document redaction tool
+- attestation service via public blockchain
+- verifiable credential generation and transmission
+- self attestation of sufficiency of evidence
+- MCP enablement for various tools
+-

-As the maintainer of this project, please make a few updates:
+# IN PROGRESS As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
+IN PROGRESS - Improving this README.MD file to provide a great experience
 - Updating SUPPORT.MD with content about this project's support experience
 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README